New executive directors of legal aid organizations often face a mountain of issues as they get settled into their role. LAAC tries to make it easier!

 Organized by LAAC.

 This is an annual conference and is well attended by members of the legal aid community, but attendees also include private lawyers, paralegals, self-help providers, court facilitators, volunteers and others providing family law assistance to low-income people in California.
 The training generally covers complex and recurrent topics related to family law or domestic violence, including custody, protective orders, real property, pensions, and immigration, among others.
-2017 conference: July 24th in Los Angeles.
+2018 conference: August 22 – 24, 2018.

 Organized by LAAC and the Judicial Council.

 For those engaged in complex impact litigation, every year the Impact Fund holds an annual Class Action Conference (February) bringing together leading plaintiffs’ class action practitioners to discuss important new developments, share knowledge and ideas, and develop strategies for the future, and a Class Action Training Institute (September), designed for attorneys who have limited experience in class action litigation and/or some exposure to general litigation and are looking to expand their plaintiff-side class action capacity.
-2018 conference: February 15th and 16th in San Francisco.
+2019 conference: February 21st & 22nd, San Francisco.

 Organized by Impact Fund.